 Digital Marketing Skills

-This means you need to know what digital marketing is, how it works and how to run campaigns for increasing your client’s traffic and sales, using one or more digital marketing channels.
+This means you need to know what digital marketing is, how it works, and how to run campaigns to increase your client’s traffic and sales using one or more digital marketing channels.

 - Google Advertising